marcorinck/angular-growl/README.md

         ...
         <div growl></div>
         ...
     </body>
 ````

 ##Configuration

-Standard behaviour is, that all notifications need to be manually by the user.
-However, you can configure a global
+Standard behaviour is, that all notifications need to be closed manually by the user.

-timeout (TTL) after which notifications should be automatically closed.
-To do this, you have to configure this during
+However, you can configure a global timeout (TTL) after which notifications should be automatically closed.
+To do
-config phase of angular bootstrap like this:
+this, you have to configure this during config phase of angular bootstrap like this:

 ````javascript
     ...